stfc-sciml/e2e/case1/README.md

 ### Benchmark Outputs

 All output from the running the Relion pipeline will be output to the `RELION_OUTPUT_DIR`.
 Additional the benchmarking tool will also output a `metrics.json` file.
 This file contains the timings and quality metrics (if defined) of each step, along with some metadata about the run.
-An example of the output is shown below.

-In this example:

- - `pipeline_file`: the pipeline file run to produce this `metrics.json`
- - `total_duration`: is the total execution time for the pipeline
- - `steps`: contains the timing & quality metrics for each step in the pipeline.
-    - `duration`:  total execution time of the step.
- - `RELION_*`: the environment variables used by this run.

 All durations are in units of seconds.
 Additional metrics captured by steps in the relion workflow include:

  - `acc_rotation`
  - `acc_translation`